 Pernod Ricard is another house of alcohol brands tailored to wide-ranging tastes.
 The French company owns Pernod and Ricard, two anise-flavored liqueurs from which the company's name is derived.
 It also owns Absolut vodka, Beefeater gin, Chivas Regal Scotch whisky, Jameson Irish whiskey, Kahlua, Malibu, and many other labels.

 Much like the other brands on this list, Pernod Ricard isn't the fastest-growing business around.
-Revenue recovered from a small pullback in 2020, when sales briefly dipped during the start of the pandemic, and it hasn't looked back.
+Revenue recovered from a small pullback in 2020 when sales briefly dipped during the start of the COVID-19 pandemic, but it reported an organic sales decline of 1% for fiscal 2024, or 4% on a reported basis, which does not adjust for currency.
 The company also has enviable operating profit margins nearing the 30% range.

 4. Brown-Forman

-While Kentucky-based Brown-Forman had its share of difficulties during the start of the pandemic, the leading maker of Tennessee and Kentucky whiskeys has enjoyed an overall increase in sales over the last five years.
-This is a top growth story in the alcohol world because bourbon and whiskey have been trending beverages among consumers of all ages in the U.S. and abroad.
+While Kentucky-based Brown-Forman had its share of difficulties during the start of the COVID-19 pandemic, the leading maker of Tennessee and Kentucky whiskeys has enjoyed an overall increase in sales over the last five years.
+However, the company has struggled more recently and said it would cut 12% of the global workforce due to a general slowdown in the spirits industry and the threat of 50% tariffs imposed by the European Union.

 5. Rémy Cointreau